fivdi/lcd/README.md

 ## lcd

-A **Node.js** Hitachi HD44780 LCD driver for Linux boards like the Raspberry Pi Zero, 1, 2, or 3, BeagleBone, or BeagleBone Black.
-Heavily inspired by the Arduino
+A **Node.js** Hitachi HD44780 LCD driver for Linux boards like the Raspberry Pi or BeagleBone.
+Heavily inspired by the Arduino [LiquidCrystal library](http://arduino.cc/en/Tutorial/LiquidCrystal).
-[LiquidCrystal library](http://arduino.cc/en/Tutorial/LiquidCrystal).

 Most LCDs compatible with the HD44780 have a sixteen pin interface.
 This